 Commission Member Chair-Elect

-Mr. Foster is a Senior Partner at Snell & Wilmer where he has practiced law for the past 27 years.
+Mr. Foster is a Senior Partner at Snell & Wilmer where he has practiced law for the past 30 years.
 Mr. Foster’s practice is concentrated in commercial litigation with an emphasis on business disputes, real estate litigation, employment litigation, criminal defense and partnership and sale of business disputes.
-Mr. Foster is a frequent legal commentator on FOX 10 News and has made over 110 local and national appearances on various media outlets (FOX News & CNN) covering a variety of top news stories including the Jodi Arias trial.
+Mr. Foster is a frequent legal commentator on FOX 10 News and has made over 150 local and national appearances on various media outlets (FOX News & CNN) covering a variety of top news stories including the Jodi Arias trial.
 Mr. Foster represents individuals and businesses in a variety of state and federal court cases as well as appearing before administrative and other judicial bodies.
 Mr. Foster has obtained multiple multi-million dollar verdicts on behalf of his plaintiff business clients and has obtained numerous defense verdicts on behalf of the individuals and businesses he has represented.
 Mr. Foster has been consistently recognized by his peers as one of the Best Lawyers in America® as well as obtaining recognition as a Southwest Super Lawyer® which is a recognition given to less than 5% of the attorneys practicing in the Southwest.
-Mr. Foster has been passionate in his volunteer efforts including serving as a board member, board chair and capital campaign co-chair on behalf of the YMCA.
-Mr. Foster has also served as a member of the Ahwatukee Foothills Village Planning Committee and as part of the City of Phoenix Parks and Library Bond Committee.
+Mr. Foster has been passionate in his volunteer efforts including currently serving on the Phoenix Aviation Advisory Board.
+He has also served as a board member, board chair and capital campaign co-chair on behalf of the YMCA.
+Mr. Foster has also served as a member of the Ahwatukee Foothills Village Planning Committee.

 Bruce E. Meyerson is a mediator, arbitrator, and trainer in Phoenix, Arizona.
 He is a graduate of the Georgetown University Law Center (1972) where he was an Editor of the Law Journal.
 He received his undergraduate degree from Arizona State University.
 Mr. Meyerson was the founder and first Executive Director of the Arizona Center for Law in the Public Interest.
 He served on the Arizona Court of Appeals for almost five years where he heard over 1000 appeals.
 He served as General Counsel of Arizona State University from 1986 to 1990.
 From 1990 through 2000, Mr. Meyerson practiced commercial and employment litigation in Phoenix.
 Since 2000, his practice has focused on conflict resolution.
 He is a Past Chair of the ABA Section of Dispute Resolution and the State Bar of Arizona ADR Section.
 He is an adjunct professor at the Arizona State University College of Law teaching courses in all aspects of dispute resolution, including Mediation and Arbitration.
 He is a member of the National Academy of Distinguished Neutrals, the International Academy of Mediators, the Chartered Institute of Arbitrators and the College of Commercial Arbitrators.
 He serves as a board member of the American Arbitration Association Foundation.
 He is the Chair of the City of Phoenix Civil Service Board and a member of the City of Phoenix Police and Fire Pension Board.